Bartvds/jshint-path-reporter/README.md

 This allows convenient use of [JSHint](http://jshint.com) from within tools that apply a filter RegExp to console views to turn error lines into clickable links to instantly navigate to the error location.

-Tested in WebStorm with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) (be sure to have a filter configured).
+Tested and actively used in WebStorm with [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) (be sure to have a filter configured).

 ## Usage